Written by: Michelle Phillips, PharmD, University of Rochester Medical Center

-Niraparib is indicated for the maintenance treatment of patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
-Niraparib is a highly selective PARP inhibitor.
-It induces synthetic lethality by taking advantage of deficient homologous recombination repair, leading DNA damage and cell death.
-This effect is particularly pronounced in patients with BRCA1/2 mutations but also yields therapeutic benefit in those without germline BRCA mutations.
+Background: Niraparib is indicated for the maintenance treatment of patients with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
+Additional indication in patients with three or more prior chemotherapy regimens and whose cancer is associated with homologous recombination deficiency (HRD) positive status (BRCA+ or BRCA- with Genomic Instability Positive (GIS+) disease).
+Niraparib efficacy is particularly pronounced in patients with BRCA1/2 mutations but also yields therapeutic benefit in those without germline BRCA mutations.

 - Verify dose on initial fill—labeled starting dose is 300 mg once daily

-- In practice, it has been seen at starting doses of 100 or 200 mg once daily as well
+- In practice, it has been seen at starting doses of 100 mg once daily as well

-- Ensure bevacizumab has been discontinued before initiation of treatment
+- Consider bevacizumab discontinuation before initiation of treatment with niraparib

 - CBC weekly x 4 weeks, monthly x 11 months, then periodically